valchkou/cassandra-driver-mapping/README.md

 - Init Mapping Session.
 MappingSession is cheap to instantiate and it is not replacement for the Datastax Session.
 You can instantiate as many mapping sessions as you want.
 It's theradsafe.
-Underlying Datastax Session does all the heavylifting and is expansive.

-Prior using MappingSession you need to open the Datastax Session and create the Keyspace using the standard Datastax Driver API.
 ```java
 	import com.datastax.driver.core.Session;
 	import com.datastax.driver.mapping.MappingSession;